 At Easter, 1942 of the year in Moscow allowed free movement around the city all night.
 In 1942, the first Bishops' Council for the entire war was assembled in Ulyanovsk.
 In the spring of 1943, the government opens access to the icon of the Iberian Mother of God, which was brought from the closed Donskoy monastery to worship in the Resurrection Church in Moscow.

-For the period from 1941 to 1944.
-The church contributed more than 200 million rubles to the country's defense fund.
-In the very first years of the war, over three million rubles were raised in the temples of Moscow for the needs of the front and defense.
-In the churches of Leningrad 5,5 collected millions of rubles.
-Church communities of Nizhny Novgorod for 1941-1942 years collected more than four million rubles into the defense fund.
-The Novosibirsk diocese in the first half of 1944 of the year collected about two million rubles for the needs of wartime.
-The funds raised by the Church created the Alexander Nevsky Air Squadron and the Dmitry Donskoy Tank Column.
+For the period from 1941 to 1944. the church contributed more than 200 million rubles to the country's defense fund.
+In the very first years of the war, more than three million rubles were raised in the churches of Moscow for the needs of the front and defense.
+5,5 million rubles were collected in the churches of Leningrad.
+The church communities of Nizhny Novgorod for 1941-1942 collected more than four million rubles in the defense fund.
+The Novosibirsk diocese for the first half of 1944 raised about two million rubles for the needs of wartime.
+With the funds raised by the Church, an air squadron named after Alexander Nevsky and tank Column named after Dmitry Donskoy.

 Here are some more examples.
 Vladyka Bartholomew, the archbishop of Novosibirsk and Barnaul, urged people to donate to the needs of the army, performing divine services in the churches of Novosibirsk, Irkutsk, Tomsk, Krasnoyarsk, Barnaul, Tyumen, Omsk, Tobolsk, Biysk and other cities.
 Gathering went on the purchase of warm clothes for the soldiers, the maintenance of hospitals and orphanages, the restoration of areas affected by the German occupation and assistance to war invalids.